UCL/ucl_software_carpentry/git/git_instructions.md

 Git will only commit changes to files that you choose to include in each commit.

-This is a difference from other version control systems, where committing will effect all changed files.
+This is a difference from other version control systems, where committing will affect all changed files.

 Staging a file to be included in the next commit
 ------------------------------------------------